-Follow the label directions on how often to take your diuretic.
-If you are taking a single dose a day, take it in the morning with your breakfast or right afterwards.
-If you are taking more than one dose a day, take the last dose no later than 4 p.m.
+Follow the label.
+If you are taking a single dose a day, take it in the morning with your breakfast or right afterward.
+If you’re taking more than one dose a day, take your last dose no later than 4 p.m.

-The number of doses you take each day, the time allowed between doses, and how long you need to take the medication will depend on the type of diuretic prescribed, as well as your condition.
+The number of doses you take each day, the time between doses, and how long you need to take it will depend on the type of diuretic you’re prescribed and your condition.

 What Are the Side Effects of Diuretics?

-Frequent urination : This may last for up to six hours after a dose.
+Frequent urination : This may last up to 6 hours after a dose.

-Dizziness, lightheadedness: Try rising more slowly when getting up from a lying or sitting position.
+Dizziness, lightheadedness: Try getting up more slowly when you’re lying or sitting.

-Blurred vision, confusion, headache, increased perspiration (sweating), restlessness: If these effects persist or are severe, contact your doctor.
+Blurred vision, confusion, headache, increased sweating, and restlessness: If these stick around a while or are severe, talk to your doctor.

-Dehydration: Signs include dizziness, extreme thirst, excessive dryness of the mouth, decreased urine output, dark-colored urine, or constipation.
-If these symptoms occur, don't assume you need more fluids.
+If you have these symptoms, don't assume you need more fluids.
 Call your doctor right away.

-Skin rash: Stop taking the medication and contact your doctor right away.
+Skin rash: Stop taking the medication and call your doctor right away.

 Should I Avoid Certain Food or Medications While on a Diuretic?

-Diuretics are generally prescribed in combination with an ACE inhibitor, digoxin, and a beta-blocker.
-If you experience an increase in side effects after taking your medications together, contact your doctor.
+Diuretics are sometimes prescribed in combination with an ACE inhibitor, digoxin, and a beta-blocker or angiotensin receptor blocker (ARB) Entresto.
+If you have more side effects after taking your medicines together, call your doctor.
 You may need to change the times you are taking each drug.

 Potassium-sparing diuretics increase the effects of digoxin and lithium.
 They may increase your body's potassium level if taken with ACE inhibitors.

-Before this drug is prescribed, tell your doctor if you have diabetes, kidney disease, liver disease, or gout.
+Before you’re prescribed a diuretic, tell your doctor if you have diabetes, kidney disease, liver disease, or gout.